Worldwide Webcams

 - Central America/Mexico -

 Central America is a subregion of North America.
 Its political boundaries are defined as bordering Mexico to the north, Colombia to the south, the Caribbean Sea to the east, and the Pacific Ocean to the west.
 Central America is usually defined as consisting of seven countries: Belize, Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua, and Panama.
-The United Nations geoscheme for the Americas defines Central America as all states of mainland North America south of the United States, hence grouping Mexico as part of Central America for statistics purposes, but historically and politically Mexico is considered a part of North American.
-For now, since we only have one cam from Mexico and three cams for Central America, we will have them share the same page.
+The United Nations geoscheme for the Americas defines Central America as all states of mainland North America south of the United States, hence grouping Mexico as part of Central America for statistics purposes, but historically and politically Mexico is considered a part of North America.
+For now, since we only have a few cams from Mexico and a few more from Central America, we will have them share the same page.
 In time that might change and Mexico might receive its own separate page.

 The official language in all Central American countries is Spanish, except in Belize, where the official language is English.
 The majority of the population is mestizo, with sizable Mayan and African descendent populations present, along with numerous other indigenous groups such as the Miskito people.
 The immigration of Arabs, Chinese, Europeans and others brought additional groups to the area.